CodingItWrong/outsidein.dev/docs/react/1-setup.md

  This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ```

-Also, if someone uses `npm` instead of `yarn` they won’t get the right dependencies.
-Let’s make a note about this:
+Also, if someone uses `npm` instead of `yarn` they won't get the right dependencies.
+Let's make a note about this:

 ```diff
  Production: https://your-netlify-domain.netlify.com/